elementary-Inc/blog/_posts/2019-09-19-updates-for-august-2019.md

 However, since we moved from the 0.x numbering scheme to 5.x, we'll be treating this release a little differently.
 First, we've been working on significant reworking of the entire installation and first-run experience (which is where we've been hitting some snags).

 Because the entire installation and first-run experience is different—and greatly improved—compared to the 5.0 release, we'll be giving this release its own identity and name.
 Importantly, **all users of elementary OS 5 Juno will be able upgrade to 5.1** via their normal updates in AppCenter.
-Think of 5.1 as a mid-cycle major update that everyone gets; it's somewhere between a usual point-release an an entirely new version of the OS.
+Think of 5.1 as a mid-cycle major update that everyone gets; it's somewhere between a usual point-release and an entirely new version of the OS.

 <aside markdown="1">
 > Think of 5.1 as a mid-cycle major update somewhere between a usual point-release an an entirely new version